Visiting the College

 However, the College is primarily a place of research and teaching and applications for visits by individuals or larger groups with specific interests in the College's history or architecture must be arranged in advance with the Domestic Bursar.
 Please contact the Bursary via e-mail.

-Please note that the College is closed to the public over Easter (Thursday, 29 March - Tuesday, 3 April 2018), Christmas (Friday, 21 December 2018 - Wednesday, 2 January 2019), and for the whole month of August.
+Please note that the College is closed to the public over Easter, Christmas, and for the whole month of August.

 Access Arrangements for Disabled Visitors